In 1949, the first CNC machine was invented. Since then, CNCs have evolved rapidly, changing industries and manufacturing forever.

-CNC lathes work by spinning the work-piece at a high speed while a blade/knife is applied to the surface to produce the desired product.
+CNC lathes work by spinning the workpiece at a high speed while a cutting tool is applied to the surface to produce the desired product.

 Although considered to be less precise and versatile compared to a CNC Mill, CNC Lathes cost lesser and are excellent for quick, simple jobs.

-CNC lathe machines feature a lathe in the centre that is able to rotate and turn the raw materials into position as programmed and commanded by the computer.
+CNC lathe machines consist of a computer-controlled lathe spindle that rotates and turns the raw materials into position as programmed and commanded by the computer.

 The tools used for cutting the workpiece are fed in a straight or linear path along the spinning or rotating bar stock.

 The machine then applies a subtractive method, i.e., it removes material around the circumference of the material until the desired diameter for the custom design is achieved.